iamskdev/mstore.com/docs/commit-guide.md

 Fix → A bug fix.
 (Triggers a patch version bump)

+Improve → An enhancement or improvement to an existing feature or functionality.
+(Triggers a patch version bump)

 Perf → A code change that improves performance.
 (Triggers a patch version bump)

 Refactor → Code restructure without new features or fixes.
 (Triggers a patch version bump)